-- text the string prefix we are attempting to match (all matches must begin with it) - line the current input line with leading whitespace removed - begidx the beginning index of the prefix text - endidx the ending index of the prefix text - path_filter optional filter function that determines if a path belongs in the results this function takes a path as its argument and returns True if the path should be kept in the results perror (msg: $Any = ", , end: str = '\n', apply_style: bool = True) <math>\rightarrow$ None Print message to sys.stderr pexcept (msg: Any, , end: str = '\n', apply_style: bool = True) \rightarrow None
+- text the string prefix we are attempting to match (all matches must begin with it) - line the current input line with leading whitespace removed - begidx the beginning index of the prefix text - endidx the ending index of the prefix text - path\filter optional filter function that determines if a path belongs in the results this function takes a path as its argument and returns True if the path should be kept in the results perror (msg: $Any = ", , end: str = '\n', apply_style: bool = True) <math>\rightarrow$ None Print message to sys.stderr pexcept (msg: Any, \, end: str = '\n', apply\style: bool = True) $\rightarrow$ None

-- msg message to print (anything convertible to a str) - end string appended after the end of the message, default a newline - apply_style If True, then ansi.style_error will be applied to the message text.
+- msg object to print - end string appended after the end of the message, default a newline - apply\style If True, then ansi.style\error will be applied to the message text.
 Set to False in cases where the message text already has the desired style.
 Defaults to True.